implse/Data_Structure_Python/README.md

 ## Stack
 A slack is a simple data structure used for storing data.

 The last element inserted is the first one to be deleted.

-__LIFO__ : Last in, first out
+Last in, first out (LIFO).

 Linked List implementation of a Stack.